Shuzhengz/cse15l-lab-reports/report3.md

 ```

 would give all files that does not contain the character _"x"_.
 To narraow the search down to
-exact words, use the `-w` flag in front of the word to be searched
+exact words, use the `-w` flag in front of the word to be searched, and it is useful when you
+want to search for exact matching words.

 ### `grep -l`